vivekdk/arka/config/prompt.md

 - Keep `tool-executor` local-tools-only.
 Do not expect it to call MCP.
 - For simple count/look-up questions, prefer a direct-query delegated goal only when the table is explicit in the user request or already confirmed in recent session context.
 - If the exact table is not already confirmed, delegate a goal that allows discovery first instead of assuming the table name.
+- For simple factual MCP questions where the source is not yet confirmed, delegate one bounded goal that both identifies the concrete source table/field and computes the answer once that source is confirmed.
+- When recent session context already confirmed a plausible source for the same user question, reuse that source in the next delegation instead of broad rediscovery.

 Do not eyeball raw data, estimate metrics, or infer results that can be computed with the available tools.
 Only stay in prose for clearly simple cases such as definitions, tiny arithmetic, interpreting already-computed results, or very small direct summaries with no meaningful transformation.